albertomontesg/davis-interactive/README.md

 ## DAVIS Scribbles

 In the DAVIS **Main** Challenge track, the task consists on object segmentation in a *semi-supervised* manner, i.e. the given input is the ground truth mask of the first frame.
-In the DAVIS **Interactive** Challenge, in contrast, the user input is in form of scribbles, which can be drawn faster by humans and thus is a more realistic type of input.
+In the DAVIS **Interactive** Challenge, in contrast, the user input is in form of scribbles, which can be drawn much faster by humans and thus is a more realistic type of input.
+The same objects as the ones of the **Main** track have been annotated with scribbles.

 <img src="docs/images/scribbles/dogs-jump-image.jpg" width="30%"/> <img src="docs/images/scribbles/dogs-jump-scribble01.jpg" width="30%"/> <img src="docs/images/scribbles/dogs-jump-scribble02.jpg" width="30%"/>

 The interactive annotation and segmentation consist in an iterative loop which is going to be evaluated as follows:

-* On the first iteration, a human-annotated scribble will be provided to the segmentation model.
-All the scribbles are annotated over the DAVIS 2017 dataset and the objects annotated will be the same as the ground truth masks.<br> **Note**: the annotated frame can be any of the sequence as the humans where asked to annotate the frames that found most relevant and meaningfull to annotate.
+* On the first iteration, a human-annotated scribble is provided to the segmentation model. <br> **Note**: the annotated frame can be any of the sequence, as the annotators were instructed to annotate the most relevant and meaningful frame.
+This is in contrast to the **Main** track, where - only and strictly - the first frame is annotated.
 * During the rest of the iterations, once the predicted masks have been submitted, a scribble is simulated by the server.
 The new annotation will be performed on a single frame and this frame will be chosen as the one on which the current result is the worst.

 **Evaluation**: For now, the evaluation metric will be the Jaccard similarity $\mathcal{J}$.